fernandes/fernandes.github.io/_posts/2016-06-01-hacking-on-crystal-language.markdown

 # Hacking on Crystal Language

-Yesterday I started to help on crystal language, so here I'd like to share my thoughts as well serve as future reference.
+Yesterday I started to help on [Crystal](http://crystal-lang.org/) Programming Language, so here I'd like to share my thoughts as well serve as future reference.

 * Issues that needs verification (current codebase)